Paharnic: Michael the Brave's boyars

 With the delegation of military power came the Paharnic's involvement in more rebellions.
 This also coincided with the increase of power for the Ottoman Empire, which was Wallachia and Moldavia's suzerain power throughout the Late Medieval and Early Modern eras.
 In the early 1540s, a holder of the title, Stroe Florescu, followed Șerban of Izvorani and fought against Wallachian Prince Radu Paisie; both rebels were executed.
 At around the same time, Moldavia's Petru Rareș was facing boyar rebellions in Cârligătura County, confiscating a village from Paharnic Ștefan Mânjea and donating another to the loyalist replacement, Nicoară.
 The 1570s witnessed one of several wars between the two principalities, with Moldavia's John III occupying Bucharest, allowing Radu Paisie's putative grandson, Vintilă, to take over as Prince of Wallachia.
 This days-long reign was probably ended by the supporters of Alexandru Mircea, including a Paharnic Bratu.
 In the early 1580s, one of Vintilă's surviving brothers, Prince Petru Cercel, ordered the execution of another rebellious Paharnic, Gonțea.

 In 1595, Vintilă and Cercel's alleged brother, Michael the Brave, took up the anti-Ottoman cause in the Long Turkish War.
 Shortly after, he punished his Paharnic Iane of Boleasca, taking over Iane's estate at Daia.
 This was possibly a payback for cowardice shown in the battle of Călugăreni.
 Instead, Michael's other Paharnici were held in high esteem for their service, and received villages from Michael's personal land fund: Lupu Mehedințeanu took the villages of Dobra and Ponorălul; Paharnic Turturea was awarded Găuriciu.
 A mercenary commander, known as Necula Paharnic, was also awarded the village of Roșiani, in Romanați County.

-Among the holders of the Paharnic title since the days of Mihnea Turcitul was a matrilineal Craiovești, Șerban of Coiani, who successfully litigated over his family's assets. Șerban continued to serve under Michael the Brave and his son Nicolae Pătrașcu, selling his estates at Seaca de Pădure and Segarcea to the former.
+Among the holders of the Paharnic title since the days of Mihnea Turcitul was a matrilineal Craiovești, Radu Șerban (Șerban of Coiani), who successfully litigated over his family's assets. Șerban continued to serve under Michael the Brave and his son Nicolae Pătrașcu, selling his estates at Seaca de Pădure and Segarcea to the former.
 In 1600, having already conquered the Principality of Transylvania, Michael also extended his rule into Moldavia.
 The uprooted Movilești regime of Moldavia continued to exist in exile, receiving crucial backing from the loyalist Paharnic and diplomat, Ion Caraiman.
 The following year, during the troubles that followed Michael's downfall, Șerban of Coiani was elected Wallachian Prince by the boyar assembly at Sălătrucu, taking the new name of Radu Șerban.